Updated August 11, 2023

 • Overdraft fees: None

 Don't want to pay for a banking app for your child?
-Check out the top 10 free debit cards to help your child spend, save, and even invest wisely.
+Check out the best free debit cards to help your child spend, save, and even invest wisely.

 Best Prepaid Debit Card for Teens

 Current Teen Banking is a good stepping stone for older kids to gain more financial freedom.
 Like most accounts on this list, parents can set boundaries.
-Kids get convenient access to 40,000 ATMs and instant money transfers.
+Kids get convenient access to 40,000+ fee-free ATMs and instant money transfers.

 Unlike many of the accounts in this list, Current supports more than one funding source.
 Multiple family members can conveniently fund your child's account.
 It makes it easier to coparent